dheerajshenoy/navi/rtd/_readthedocs/_sources/api.rst.txt

     There are standard modules which can be added to the statusbar.
 Their names are mentioned below.

-    .. note:: When defining custom modules be mindful while naming them and do not use the standard module names.
+    .. important:: When defining custom modules be mindful while naming them and do not use the standard module names.

     **Standard module names**